Music Literature Film Index About

 Starring: Donald Pleasence, Jamie Lee Curtis, Nancy Loomis, P.J.
 Soles, Charles Cyphers, Kyle Richards, and Brian Andrews

-Whoever thought that one night a year of witches, ghosts and goblins is fair is a dum-dum!
+Whoever thought that only one night a year of witches, ghosts, and goblins is fair is a dum-dum!

 The word was out.
 Theatres were playing the scariest movie ever made, a movie called Halloween.
 And it was not for kids.

-Michael snuck into his mother’s bedroom and positioned the filled book on her pillow with a note:
+Michael sneaked into his mother’s bedroom and set the coin-filled book on her pillow with a note:

 Dear Mom,